-The regular annual meeting of the Shareholders of Chariton Valley Telephone Corporation was held Thursday, October 11th, 2018 at the Salisbury High School in Salisbury, Missouri.
-Chief Executive Officer, Kirby Underberg welcomed those in attendance and those watching online through Facebook Live.
+The regular annual meeting of the Shareholders of Chariton Valley Telephone Corporation was held Thursday, October 7th, 2021 at the Chariton Valley Headquarters Office in Macon, Missouri.
+President and CEO, Kirby Underberg welcomed those in attendance and those viewing online.
 Mr. Underberg then led the audience in reciting the Pledge of Allegiance.
-The current Board of Directors and the Election Results Committee were introduced by Mr. Underberg.
+The current Board of Directors, Board Candidates, and Corporate Attorney were introduced by Mr. Underberg.

-Mr. Gary Scheiderer, President called the meeting to order at 6:00 p.m.
-The Election Results Committee; consisting of Corporate Attorney, Craig Johnson; Chief Finance Officer, Tina Jordan; and membership representatives, Dennie Gaines and Steve Basler; retrieved the election results online from the balloting administrator, Survey & Ballot Systems (SBS).
-President Scheiderer reported that the bylaws require 4% of the 4296 outstanding voting shares to be represented by confirmed electronic vote to constitute a quorum, that 837 voting shares were confirmed, that 837 exceeded 4% of the total outstanding shares, thus a quorum was represented, and the meeting would proceed.
+Mr. Gary Scheiderer, President of the Board, called the meeting to order at 4:00 p.m.
+Board President Scheiderer reported that the bylaws require 5% of the 5018 outstanding voting shares to be represented by confirmed electronic vote to constitute a quorum, that 1052 voting shares were confirmed, that 1052 exceeded 5% of the total outstanding shares, thus a quorum was represented, and the meeting would proceed.

 Mr. Kirby Underberg presented the Chief Executive Officer’s report to the audience.
 The results of the elections were then announced by Attorney Craig Johnson:

-Mr. Johnson then declared Melissa Cole, Kelly Linneman, and Charlotte Miller elected to the Board of Directors of Chariton Valley Telephone Corporation.
+Mr. Johnson then declared Melissa Cole, Charlotte Miller, and Kelly Linneman elected to the Board of Directors of Chariton Valley Telephone Corporation.